If one of your parents graduated from college, you have probably heard stories about “When I was in school…”

 As a result, it is more important than ever to create an application that stands out.
 Everything, from your test scores to the first sentence of your college essay, should be carefully crafted with this goal in mind.

 For the best results, we recommend starting with creating a balanced college list of about 7-10 colleges.
+And remember that more college applications means more essays!
+We offer college essay editing and assistance for students who need help staying on track.

 New Application Tools